aljus7/FanCommander/README.md

     - Good luck.
 # Configure:
 Config file needs to be located under: "/etc/fanCommander/config.json".<br>
-<br>overrideMax - overrides user set maxPwm value with internally calculated one.
+<br>overrideMax - overrides internaly calculated maxPwm value with user set one.
 That feature is set to false if proportionalFactor is more than 0.<br>
 <br>proportionalFactor - 0 is OFF, > 0 is ON.
 Set proportioanl value for proportional fan error adjustment.<br>
 <br>Example config file:
 ``` json